kcherr1/Fall2020_CSC403_Project/README.md

 #### private bool enemyIsDead(Enemy enemy)

 Takes in a `Enemy.cs` instance as an input and checks if its health is less than or equal to zero, and if so, return true.
-Otherwise, if the enemie's health is above zero, return false.
+Otherwise, if the enemy's health is above zero, return false.

 #### private void removeEnemy(Enemy enemy)
 Takes in a `Enemy.cs` instance as an input and sets the instance to null.
 Furthermore, the PictureBox image that is attached to the enemy instance (as a collider) is set to be invisible.